Ecommerce personalization examples & strategies to optimize the customer experience

 Okay, but what can you actually do with all that data?

 Narula says he sees the most success with real-time behavioral data, which is a direct line into why someone is shopping in your online store.
+For example, seafood brand Svenfish sends targeted messaging to online shoppers based on their proximity to a newly launched brick-and-mortar shop.

 - The weather the visitor is experiencing

-- The state they’re in
+- The country, state, city, or even neighborhood they’re in

 - The time of day